vishalwy/vsc-tasker/README.md

 }
 ```

 ## tasker.run
 * Command invokes the task and returns `Promise<string>`.
 * Meant to be used programmatically or from the input command variable.

-The command accepts the arguments in the format given below
+Arguments can be supplied in the format given below
 ```typescript
 {
   name: string,  //task name